================================================== -->

 Modern Natural Language Processing (NLP) is dominated by large pre-trained, highly parameterised neural networks trained on extremely large web-mined corpora.
 Training and inference using such models are incredibly costly, and the benefits of the pre-train/fine-tune paradigm are unclear for domain-specific downstream tasks.
 Recent advances in language modelling rely on pretraining highly parameterized neural networks on extremely large web-mined text corpora.
 Training and inference with such models can be costly in practice, which incentivises the use of smaller counterparts.
 Additionally, theoretical linguists and cognitive scientists have highlighted several weaknesses with state-of-the-art foundation models.

-This technical 'blog' on Small LMs discusses interesting techniques and perspectives from collaborators and other Machine Learning, NLP and Cognitive Science researchers.
-If this is something that may be of interest, please consider getting in touch!
-To contact me, email sas245@cam.ac.uk.
+The Cambridge Small Language Models technical 'blog' focuses on interesting techniques and perspectives from collaborators and other Machine Learning, NLP and Cognitive Science researchers that broadly relate to the above issues.

 Recent News: